constraintAutomaton/Traveling-with-a-Map/content/related_work.md

 Link Traversal Query Processing (LTQP) is a SPARQL querying paradigm that aims at answering queries by exploring the web using the follow-your-nose principle of linked data [](cite:cites hartig2016walking).
-The query execution starts with the dereferencing of URLs called [<q>seed URLs</q>](cite:cites hartig2016walking), with the purpose of injecting the data of the associated linked data source inside a data store internal to the query engine.
+The query execution starts with the dereferencing of initial URLs called [<q>seed URLs</q>](cite:cites hartig2016walking).
+The engine then injects the data of the source inside the internal data store and execute the query.
-New data sources are obtained by recursively dereferencing particular IRIs following a user-defined lookup policy called reachability criteria [](cite:cites Hartig2012).
+New data are obtained by recursively dereferencing particular IRIs following a user-defined lookup policy.

 The LTQP approach comes with some difficulties.
 The open endlessness of the web is an important one.
-Reachability criteria and the Subweb specification [](cite:cites Bogaerts2021LinkTW), a more expressive way to formalize reachability criteria, try to alleviate that ordeal by restricting the search domain with pruning criteria of the link to lookup by the engine (commonly called the link queue).
+Reachability criteria [](cite:cites Hartig2012) and the Subweb specification [](cite:cites Bogaerts2021LinkTW) (a more expressive way to formalize reachability criteria) try to alleviate this problem by formalizing completeness conditions for traversal queries.
+Those conditions are designed in a way that they can be used easily has pruning criteria for a lookup policy while traversal.
-But this approach comes with some limitations because the criteria have to be chosen carefully not to prune data sources containing relevant results or not to be discriminatory enough hence having little impact on the performance by allowing the engine to investigate irrelevant data sources.
+Those approaches come with some limitations because the criteria have to be chosen carefully by the users not to prune data sources containing relevant results or oppositely not pruning enough irrelevant sources.

 Taelman [](cite:cites Taelman2023) has proposed to use the concept of Linked Data Structured Environment (LDSE) to greatly reduce the search space during LTQP.
 The method consists of defining source selectors [](cite:cites Bogaerts2021LinkTW) tied to web specification that guarantees completeness given certain conditions for example a specification could state that document tied to a person must be defined by a specific IRI.